 1. More volume means more opportunity

-Cybercriminals never miss a chance to make money, and most often the opportunities come when the volume of communication between retailer and consumer peaks.
+Cybercriminals never miss a chance to make money, and most often the opportunities arise when the volume of communication between retailer and consumer peaks.
 When it comes to online shopping, the majority of this communication is carried out via email.

 But there are ways for retailers to fight back against this barrage of attacks.
 If businesses can use technology driven by Artificial Intelligence (AI) in their email security arsenal, then cybercriminals will find it more difficult to take advantage.
-68% of phishing emails blocked by gmail are now different day-to-day, and it’s no longer enough to rely on humans or rules-based technology to combat them.
+68% of phishing emails blocked by Gmail are now different day-to-day, and it’s no longer enough to rely on humans or rules-based technology to combat them.
 It’s more important than ever that retailers deploy smarter AI-based technologies that spot and predict patterns in attacks, preemptively shutting them down before damage is done.

 2. Shoppers are on the hunt for deals

-Usually, if a ‘too-good-to-be-true deal lands in your inbox, you’re likely to question it.
+If an outrageously good deal lands in your inbox, you’re likely to question it.
 As the old saying goes, if it’s too good to be true, it probably is.
 But to offer the best Cyber Monday deals, businesses are actively reducing price tags to appeal to savvy shoppers.
 So, it’s not just easier for scam offers and phishing emails to slip through the cracks, it’s more difficult for consumers to determine the real from the fake.

 You could argue that the best way to avoid being scammed this Cyber Monday is to only shop at retailers you know and trust.
 But if these businesses aren’t DMARC protected, then they’re just as likely to be exploited and impersonated as any other business, and you’re no better protected against seasonal scams.

 When it comes to impersonating a brand, bigger is better.
-If a well-known brand doesn’t have a strong DMARC policy in place, then criminals can leverage its existing reputation and loyal customer following to their advantage.
+If a well-known brand doesn’t have a strong DMARC policy in place, then criminals can leverage its existing reputation and loyal customer following to its advantage.
 It’s remarkably straightforward for cybercriminals to impersonate these big names, send out convincing phishing emails from their exact domains, set up bogus online stores, harvest the credit card details of unwitting victims, and taint the reputation of the spoofed brand for good.

 3. It’s easy to impersonate businesses with no DMARC protection